The Greek Histories

 Nessun impegno.
 Cancella in qualsiasi momento e conserva tutti i titoli acquistati.

-Acquista ora a 20,95 €
+Acquista ora a 16,80 €

 A proposito di questo titolo

-“Just the thing to remind us that human history, though lamentably a work in progress, is always something we can understand better.”
-(Sarah Ruden, translator of The Gospels and author of The Face of Water)
+“Just the thing to remind us that human history, though lamentably a work in progress, is always something we can understand better.”—Sarah Ruden, translator of The Gospels and author of The Face of Water

-From the start, the Greek historians demonstrated how broad and varied historical writing could be and brought their craft beyond a mere chronicle of past events.
+From the start the Greek historians demonstrated how broad and varied historical writing could be and brought their craft beyond a mere chronicle of past events.
 This volume explores each author’s interest in religion, leadership, character, and the lessons of war.
-How, for instance, should listeners interpret Herodotus’ inclusion of speeches and dialogues, dreams, and oracles as part of the “factual” record?
+How, for instance, should readers interpret Herodotus’ inclusion of speeches and dialogues, dreams, and oracles as part of the “factual” record?
 What did Thucydides understand about human nature that (as he said) stays constant throughout time?
 How did Plutarch frame historical biography as a means of depicting the moral qualities of great men?

-Complete with introductions to the works of each historian, footnotes providing context and explaining obscurities, maps, and an appendix on the Greek conduct of war, this volume is an invaluable resource for students and passionate listeners of history alike.
+Complete with introductions to the works of each historian, footnotes providing context and explaining obscurities, maps, and an appendix on the Greek conduct of war, this volume is an invaluable resource for students and passionate readers of history alike.

 *Includes downloadable PDF of the glossary and maps from the book